 One reason to get a living trust is to avoid probate, which can lengthen the amount of time it takes for someone to receive the deceased’s assets and property.
-(Learn more in this guide on how to avoid probate.)
+(Learn more about how to avoid probate.)
 Using a trust keeps details private, while wills become public record eventually.

 Trusts that cannot be closed, called irrevocable trusts, can also help you do the following: